josmar-crwdstffng/angular/aio/tools/README.md

 The application that actually renders this content can be found in the `/aio/src` folder.
 The handwritten content can be found in the `/aio/content` folder.

-Each subfolder in this `/aio/tools/` folder contains a self-contained tool and its configuration.
+Each subfolder in this `/aio/tools/` folder contains a self-contained tool and the associated configuration.
 There is a `README.md` file in each folder that describes the tool in more detail.

 ## cli-patches